collapsed-stacks/startups/questions/8022/how-can-shops-ask-customers-to-install-an-app-will-it-work.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2016-03-06
 - score: 0

-<p>Follow the benefits and that will lead you to the answer.
+Follow the benefits and that will lead you to the answer.
 Asking any business to replace an existing process with a new process without making clear the benefits is unlikely to win many supporters.
-In some cases, concerns about (data) security will lead them to think "thanks but no thanks" without having given your idea/product serious consideration.</p>
+In some cases, concerns about (data) security will lead them to think "thanks but no thanks" without having given your idea/product serious consideration.

-<p>So...
-What benefit does the app do for a business? </p>
+So...
+What benefit does the app do for a business?

-<p>Save time?
+Save time?
 How?
-Pay $10, get a few cents in change, while handing over the change, they hand over a paper receipt.</p>
+Pay $10, get a few cents in change, while handing over the change, they hand over a paper receipt.

-<p>Save paper?
-Customer receipts are not a huge headache as their inventory is held electronically somewhere.</p>
+Save paper?
+Customer receipts are not a huge headache as their inventory is held electronically somewhere.

-<p>There can also be concern that your app is a risk to their business model as they are in effect connecting their customers with you - you could always later re-direct the customers to make future purchases elsewhere.</p>
+There can also be concern that your app is a risk to their business model as they are in effect connecting their customers with you - you could always later re-direct the customers to make future purchases elsewhere.

-<p>What benefit does it give to the customer?
+What benefit does it give to the customer?
 Less paper in their wallet?
-Does your app offer OCR (Optical Character Recognition) or offer some method so that the details on the receipt can be imported (thus assisting business expense claims by employee to employer).</p>
+Does your app offer OCR (Optical Character Recognition) or offer some method so that the details on the receipt can be imported (thus assisting business expense claims by employee to employer).

-<p>If you have benefits which you have not listed here and still want to link a phone with a business, then consider having a QR code in the shop that allows the phone to link with the business, therefore giving the perception that privacy is respected.</p>
+If you have benefits which you have not listed here and still want to link a phone with a business, then consider having a QR code in the shop that allows the phone to link with the business, therefore giving the perception that privacy is respected.

-<p>IMHO replacing popular process with a new process, without clear benefits and without clear rewards will struggle to win traction within the market place.</p>
+IMHO replacing popular process with a new process, without clear benefits and without clear rewards will struggle to win traction within the market place.

-<p>Best of luck though!</p>
+Best of luck though!